mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 For instance, "Life is characterized by suffering."
 Don’t fret.
 Because if you take this at it's face value, you don’t want to accept [it].
 Finally, you have to see the reality of something when words completely drop off.
 At that time, you can have a chance to glance at the beauty of suffering, completely beyond suffering or pleasure, whatever it is.

 But Emperor Wu didn’t understand, that’s why Engo Zen Master says, “This dull fellow speaks up.” *[laughter]* That note by Engo Zen Master is [really picking on him], not the usual note [in the] Western style.
 (Katagiri says "picking him out".)
 Sometime he praises somebody very well, but [he praises them] in many ways – not always directly, [sometimes] by looking down on somebody.
-That’s why the notes in Blue Cliff Record are *very* interesting, [really picking on him], piercing the human heart directly.
+That’s why the notes in Blue Cliff Record are *very* interesting, really [picking on people], piercing the human heart directly.

 So “Emperor Wu of Liang asked the great master Bodhidharma," [the] commenter says, “This dull fellow speaks up.”